 Table of Content

 There are other methods of engaging staff augmentation, dedicated teams, and project-based outsourcing.
 This blog is completely focused on the types of outsourcing models that would benefit businesses and bring profitable business outcomes.
-There is a reason why we decided to come up with this kind of blog because many businesses are not sure if they should go for software outsourcing development or not.
+There is a reason why we decided to come up with this kind of blog many businesses are not sure if they should go for software outsourcing development or not.

 Many firms and entrepreneurs realize halfway through a project that the engagement model they picked with their outsourcing partner was not optimum, and in the worst-case scenario, it was not functioning at all.
 And, in the majority of situations, changing the model halfway through is neither financially feasible nor straightforward from a process standpoint.

 In this, we will be discussing 4 types of outsourcing models in depth and will be understanding what are their strengths and weaknesses for each type of outsourcing model.